Alex-724/alex-selfbot/README.md

     token: "false", // You must type account token here
     status: "idle", // You need to type account statues here if you don't need type "false"
-    channel_id: "12345678" // You need to type voice channel id here if you don't need type "false" })
+    channel_id: "12345678" // You need to type voice channel id here if you don't need type "false"
+    mute: "true" // you can add self mute if you don't need type "false" })
 ```